Septic Tank Installation

 WCI has been designing and installing septic tanks and drainage fields for over 35 years.
 Septic tanks can offer a low cost, completely silent system with simple maintenance requirements.
 When WCI receives a call for a septic tank installation, it is usually due to two main reasons:

 There are a number of different reasons why an existing septic tank may require replacement.
-Often such problems are picked up during one of our pre-purchase surveys, when a tank is being emptied or by the home owner as problems start to occur – such as a gurgling, slow draining toilet, backed up drains, strong smells and/ or boggy wet patches where the drainage field is installed.
+Often such problems are picked up during one of our Home Buyers Drainage Survey, when a tank is being emptied or by the home owner as problems start to occur – such as a gurgling, slow draining toilet, backed up drains, strong smells and/ or boggy wet patches where the drainage field is installed.